 Daily Fitness: How Exercising for 10 Minutes Everyday for One Month Made All the Difference In My Life

-It’s not that I don’t like working out, it’s just that I always manage to find excuses not to go: it’s either too early or too late, I either need to work or rest, it’s either too cold or too hot… Just like for many resolutions I pick up, it seems like there will always be some divine obstacle between my dream body and me.
-Can anyone else relate?
+Now, it’s not that I don’t enjoy working out.
+The issue is my knack for conjuring excuses: it’s always too early or too late, or I either need to work or rest.
+Excuses, excuses!
+When it comes to resolutions, it seems like there will always be some celestial barrier between my dream body and me.

-But this needed to stop.
-My body needed the post-workout adrenaline kick and glow.
-As a desperate measure, I decided to take on a simple 10-minute daily fitness challenge to push myself out of my comfort zone.
+But something had to change.
+My body craved the post-workout adrenaline rush and glow.
+Desperate, I embarked on a 10-minute daily fitness challenge, hoping to push myself out of my comfort zone.

 Week 1: Setting Up The Routine